Skip to main content

 The C|EH (Practical) is a 6-hours practical exam built to exacting specifications by subject matter experts in the Ethical Hacking field.
 Professionals that posses the C|EH credential will be able to sit for an exam that will test their limits in unearthing vulnerabilities across major: ü Operating Systems ü Databases ü Networks To those who meet & exceed the skills level set, they will earn the new industry required certification – the C|EH (Practical) certification.
 C|EH (Practical) is available fully proctored (meaning you are being invigilated), online with remote facilities globally.
 The combined benefit of a practical exam that is fully proctored anywhere in the world will provide organizations with a skills-validated & trusted credential when employing cybersecurity professionals.
 With its global availability, organizations can now quickly train, test & deploy a cyber-ready workforce effectively.
 You can check EC-Council website for applic...

-BEFORE TAKING THE CISSP EXAM
+AFTER PASSING THE CISSP EXAM